 Great George to chime for anniversary of University’s Royal Charter

-Bristol’s largest bell will ring out across the city on Sunday as the University of Bristol celebrates the anniversary of its charter being granted.
+Bristol’s largest bell will ring out across the city today [23 May] as the University of Bristol celebrates the anniversary of its charter being granted.

 King Edward VII granted the University its Royal Charter on 24 May 1909, enabling it to confer degrees and formally establishing the University of Bristol.

-To mark the occasion, Great George - housed in the tower of the Wills Memorial Building - will ring for five minutes at 12noon on Sunday.
+To mark the occasion, Great George – housed in the tower of the University of Bristol’s Wills Memorial Building - will ring for five minutes at 1.45pm today.

 Weighing in at 9.5 tonnes, Great George is the country's seventh largest bell.
 It will be rung by a team of bell ringers who swing the bell using its rope and mounted wheel to produce a louder and richer sound than when the clock hammer usually chimes.

-Such ringing is saved for special occasions such as the start of the London 2012 Olympics, the Queen's Jubilee, the Royal Wedding in 2011 and, more recently, the 70th anniversary of VE Day.
+Such ringing is saved for special occasions such as the London 2012 Olympics, the Queen's Jubilee and the Royal Wedding in 2011.

 Great George will be rung by the University of Bristol Society of Change Ringers, led by Matthew Tosh, one of the Society's alumni members.